 Generally, most people who have been working and living in Jersey for 6 months or more will be entitled to free non-emergency hospital treatment.

-You should check the charging policy to see if you’re eligible for free healthcare services before you make any changes or cancel your health insurance.
+charging policy to see if you’re eligible for free healthcare services before you make any changes or cancel your health insurance.

 If you don't meet the requirements in the charging policy, you'll have to pay for: